Diabetes Diet and Food Tips

 Adapted from Ending the Food Fight, by David Ludwig with Suzanne Rostler (Houghton Mifflin, 2008).

-Diabetes and diet tip 2: Be smart about sweets
+Diabetes and diet tip 2: Cut down on hidden sugar

-Eating for diabetes doesn’t mean eliminating sugar.
+Eating a diabetes-friendly diet doesn’t mean eliminating sugar altogether, but like most adults in the west, chances are you consume more sugar than is healthy.
 If you have diabetes, you can still enjoy a small serving of your favorite dessert now and then.
 The key is moderation.

 How to include sweets in a diabetes-friendly diet